joshfreeman00/MatchTheDoggo/README.md

 As a user I want the game to include;

-* A fun and engaging experience.
+* A fun and engaging experience while helping to improve my focus, attention and my memory skills.
 * Randomisation to increase longevity.
 * Instructions on how to play.
 * Colours that are subtle and attractive that have a theme and are not too distracting from the game.
 * A timer to show how fast I can complete said game.
 * A counter for the amount of moves I have completed and the amount of pairs I have.
+* A restart button to reset the game if required.

 ### Game Developer: